 Frustrated trying to create an outline in the Cricut Design Space?
 It’s not easy!
 Here’s a much easier way to create an outline in Illustrator.

 One of the questions I get asked most often is how to create an outline or shadow (usually for text, but also for shapes) in the Cricut Design Space.
-I did my best to answer this question over on the Cricut blog, but as I mentioned in that post, it’s not all that easy.
-Apparently this is pretty easy in Silhouette Studio, so people who have both a Cricut and a Silhouette are often frustrated with the Cricut Design Space.
+There used to not be a way, but recently Cricut added the Offset Tool so you can do it!

-If you have Adobe Illustrator, however, I have a super easy way to do it.
+But if you want to use Adobe Illustrator, I have a super easy way to do it.
 Illustrator is the design program that I use to make almost all the files you see here on my blog.
 There’s a bit of a learning curve, but there are a ton of tutorials online, and I am building my own library of tutorials—most of which are designed specifically for the Cricut.
 I know that not everyone has Illustrator, but my post on How to Make SVG Files for Cricut Using Illustrator is one of my top posts, so I know that some of you do!

 So let’s learn something new, shall we?